 Private cars are also provided for duration of stay, as well as 24-hour room service and a concierge for the ultimate convenience.

 Additionally, the spa is a highlight, with a pool and jacuzzi overlooking the St Anton’s mountain-scape.
 There’s also an aroma steam bath and sauna for luxury holistic treatments.

 Prices start at $3844.68 per night per suite for two people.

-The nearest airport is Innsbruck, a 75 minute drive away, or Friedrichshafen at 90 minutes drive.
-There are also direct trains daily from Innbruck and Zurich.
+The nearest airport is Innsbruck, a 75-minute drive away, or Friedrichshafen at 90 minutes drive.
+There are also direct trains daily from Innsbruck and Zurich.

 Best for: Adrenaline Junkies and Intermediates

 Just two hours south-east of Zurich lies Laax, an adventure lover’s wonderland.
 With a dedication towards freestyle riding, Laax has become a renowned spot for Snowsport athletes and events, with world-class terrain parks, indoor freestyle facilities and halfpipes.

 Laax consists of three villages – Films, Laax and Falera – all of which are linked by lifts, providing a large ski area of over 224 kilometres of slopes, 28 ski lifts and 4 terrain parks.
 There is a large focus on intermediate runs, and as most of the resort faces south or south-east, there is usually plenty of sun.

 While this makes Laax perfect for families looking for a sunny-snow holiday, it also means snow conditions can be testing in Spring and may not be suited to strong or advanced skiers.
 Lift tickets are approx. $131.67 AUD for adults and $87.78 for youth.

 What makes Laax different from other European ski resorts is its focus on sustainability.
 Their “Greenstyle” sustainability program has been in action since 2010, with the goal of becoming the first “self-sufficient ski resort” in the world.